GLOBAL MARKETS-Tech stocks sink Wall Street; U.S. bonds rally

 Greece drew solid demand at its five-year bond sale, which

-aimed to raise three billion euros and offered a yield of 4.95
+aimed to raise 3 billion euros and offered a yield of 4.95

 percent, beating Athens' 5 percent target.
 It had been expected